-24-1 24-10 Drive Bypass Function Opt ion: Function: This parameter determines, what circumstances will activate the drive bypass function: [0] Disabled [1] Enabled If in normal operation, the automatic drive bypass function will be activated at following conditions: At a Trip Lock or a Trip.
-After the programmed number of reset attempts, programmed in 14-20 Reset Mode or if the bypass delay timer (24-11 Drive Bypass Delay Time) expires before reset attempts have been completed When in fire mode, the bypass function will operate under following conditions: When experiencing a trip at critical alarms, a coast or if the bypass delay timer expires before reset attempts have completed when [2] Enabled in fire mode.
-The bypass function will operate at trip at critical alarms, coast or if the bypass delay timer expires before reset attempts have been completed.
-[2] Enabled (Fire M Only) The bypass function will operate at trip at critical alarms, coast or bypass delay timer if the timer expires before reset attempts have completed.
+Option: Function: Range: Function: [0] Disabled [1] Enabled This parameter determines, what circumstances will activate the Drive Bypass Function: If in normal operation the automatic Drive Bypass Function will be activated at following conditions: At a Trip Lock or a Trip.
+After the programmed number of reset attempts, programmed in 14-20 Reset Mode or if the Bypass Delay Timer (24-11 Drive Bypass Delay Time) expires before reset attempts have been completed When in Fire Mode, the Bypass Function will operate under following conditions: When experiencing a trip at critical alarms, a Coast or if the Bypass Delay Timer expires before reset attempts have completed when [2] Enabled in Fire Mode.
+The Bypass Function will operate at trip at critical alarms, Coast or if the Bypass Delay Timer expires before reset attempts have been completed. been set for a number of restart attempts, the will continue to run while the frequency construines to restart.
+Should the motor have restart within the time period of the Bypass Delay T then the timer is reset.
+Should the motor fail to restart at the end of Bypass Delay Time, the Drive Bypass relay will activated, which will have been programmed Bypass in 5-40 Function Relay.
+If a [Relay Dela also been programmed in 5-41 On Delay, Rela [Relay] or 5-42 Off Delay, Relay, [Relay], then the must also elapse before the relay action is performed where no restart attempts are programmed for in 5-40 Function Relay.
+Function Relay, If a Relay Dela also been programmed in 5-41 On Delay, Relay [The the must also elapse before the relay action is performed.
+[2] Enabled (Fire M Only) The Bypass Function will operate at Trip at Critical Alarms, Coast or Bypass Delay Timer if the timer expires before reset attempts have completed.
+24-90 Mi Option: ssing Motor Function Function:

-Important!
-After enabling the drive bypass function, the safe stop function (in versions, where included) no longer complies with standard EN 954-1, Cat.
-3 installations.
+with standard EN 954-1, Cat.
+3 installations anymore.